 For some reason I don’t see many people making use of the file spliting option in the 7-Zip File Manager.
-By spliiting I mean dividing a larger file into multiple smaller files, later those files can be restored in to its original state.
+By splitting I mean dividing a larger file into multiple smaller files, later those files can be restored to its original state.
 Splitting files is useful in the case where large files have to be distributed but without the risk of having a large file download fail which would mean starting all over again.

 This post assumes 7-Zip is already installed.

 - Did I say no cost, 7-Zip is free.

 - File sharing sites that impose limits on the size of the files users can upload.

 - Areas where poor Internet connectivity are common.